akindofcode/JavaScript-Elocuente/02_estructura_de_programa.md

 {{index "= operator", assignment, [binding, assignment]}}

-When a binding points at a value, that does not mean it is tied to that value forever.
-The `=` operator can be used at any time on existing bindings to disconnect them from their current value and have them point to a new one.

 Cuando una variable apunta a un valor, esto no significa que esté atada a ese valor para siempre.
 El operador `=` puede ser usado en cualquier momento sobre una variable existente para desconectarla de su valor actual y hacer